Moving In: FALL 2025

 Questions?
 Visit www.ridewta.com.
 Plan your trip and track your bus in real time using BusTracker.

-Consider traveling all weekend on foot, by bike and by WTA bus.
-Your student I.D. card is your WTA bus pass.
+Consider traveling all weekend on foot, by bike and by Whatcom Transportation Authority (WTA) bus.
+WWU students receive a quarterly benefit code for the Umo Mobility app.
 Family members can pay $1 cash per ride or pay via mobile app.
-This short video gives an overview of bus service to Western, and here are some general notes about riding WTA.
+Review Student Bus Pass for an overview of Western bus services.

 What to bring